phyletica/ecoevolity-model-prior/docs-source/source/snippets/setting-up-hopper.rst

-Once you have an account on the Hopper cluster, you can login from the command line using (please read the notes below before you try this for the first time)::
+Once you have an account on the Hopper cluster, you can log in from the command line using (please read the notes below before you try this for the first time)::

     ssh YOUR-AU-USERNAME@hopper.auburn.edu

-.. note:: To login to Hopper you will need to have Duo 2-factor authentication
+.. note:: To log in to Hopper you will need to have Duo 2-factor authentication
-    set up.  `See here <https://duo.auburn.edu/>`_ for how to set up Duo.
+    set up.  `Go here <https://duo.auburn.edu/>`_ for how to set up Duo.
     Also, you will need to have your AU 2-factor authentication configured to send you a Duo request by default.
 Go to https://auburn.edu/2factor and on the left side of the screen, click on "My settings & Devices."
 For the